Image Metadata Remover

 Frequently Asked Questions

-No. The clean export is created in the browser, so the file stays on your device during processing.
+No. The clean export is generated entirely in your browser.
+Your image file never leaves your device during this process.

-No. The original file stays untouched.
-This page only generates a new clean export for you to download separately.
+No. This tool only generates a new clean export for you to download.
+The original file on your device is untouched.